IntellectualSites/FastAsyncWorldEdit/README.md

 ## Contributing
 Have an idea for an optimization, or a cool feature?
- - I'll accept most PR's
+ - We will accept most PR's
- - Let me know what you've tested / what may need further testing
+ - Let us know what you've tested / what may need further testing
  - If you need any help, create a ticket or discuss on [Discord](https://discord.gg/ngZCzbU)